patrickmineault/research_code/docs/slides/03-testing.md

 * Your code is ugly: time to refactor!
     1. Your code is ugly, tests pass
+    2. Rewrite the code
-    2. Your code is clean, tests don't pass
+    3. Your code is clean, tests don't pass
+    4. Rewrite the code
-    3. Iterate until tests pass again
+    5. Iterate until tests pass again
 * Much less stressful than without tests
 * Focus on one test at a time with `python test_cka.py TestCka.test_same`
     * Don't forget to run the whole suite at the end!

 # Advanced topics!